bryanwweber/orbital-mechanics-notes/orbital-maneuvers/plane-change-maneuvers.md

 The required velocity increment as a function of dihedral angle for pure rotation maneuvers.
 :::

-As we can see from {numref}`fig:plane-change-pure-rotation`, plane change of about 24° requires the same $\Delta v$ as is needed to increase the speed to the escape velocity from a circular orbit, $\Delta v / v \approx$ 0.414.
+As we can see from @fig:plane-change-pure-rotation, plane change of about 24° requires the same $\Delta v$ as is needed to increase the speed to the escape velocity from a circular orbit, $\Delta v / v \approx$ 0.414.

 Similarly, a plane change of 60° requires a $\Delta v$ equal to the current spacecraft velocity!
 In LEO, the velocity is approximately 7.5 km/s.
 A plane change of 60°, with an $I_{sp}$ of 300, would require over 90% of the spacecraft mass to be propellant.